 At the start of each Fall semester, SPC has a Professional Development Week, which begins with a Saturday Convocation for all faculty and staff, including adjunct and off-campus instructional site faculty, administrators, and staff.
-This event is hosted in the Watson Fine Arts Center Auditorium with over 450 participants.
+This event was hosted virtually due to COVID-19 with over 500 participants.
 During convocation, a scenario that deals with Ethical Decision-Making is presented to the faculty and staff.
+This year the Convocation was done via Zoom increasing the attendance compared to prior years.